sfdxb7/gitmcp-copier/README.md

 - **Zero Setup Required**: No configurations or modifications needed — GitMCP works out of the box.
 - **Completely Free**

-## How It Works

-GitMCP serves as a bridge between your GitHub repository's documentation and AI assistants by implementing the Model Context Protocol (MCP).
-When an AI assistant requires information from your repository, it sends a request to GitMCP.
-GitMCP retrieves the relevant content and provides semantic search capabilities, ensuring efficient and accurate information delivery.

 ## Usage

 To make your GitHub repository accessible to AI assistants via GitMCP, use the following URL formats: